 Expression statement.
 Appending a semicolon to an expression leads to an expression statement.
 It evaluates the expression but does not make use of its value.
-This is a frequent form of statements, and in our small program, the statement as well as all statements starting with std::cin or std::cout are expression statements.
+This is a frequent form of statements, and in our small program, the statement b = b b;

+as well as all statements starting with std::cin or std::cout are expression statements.